 HOLLAND FALLS NATURE TRAIL

 Another waterfall you won’t want to miss is the Holland Falls Nature Trail, located in the beautiful Seeley Swan Valley.
-Weave along the shoreline of Holland Lake through the tamarack and alpine forest until you reach the base of an immense 40-foot waterfall.
-Around every corner are jaw-dropping views on this 3.3-mile round trip hike.
+Weave along the shoreline of Holland Lake through the tamaracks, known for their gorgeous golden color in the fall, until you reach the base of an immense 40-foot waterfall.
+Combining lake views and waterfalls, you can’t go wrong by choosing this 3.3-mile round-trip hike.

 TIPS FOR THE TRAIL

-+ Hunting is a way of life in Western Montana, and beginning in September you’ll see hunters out and about.
-Consider wearing orange, especially on backcountry trails, and always stay on the trail.
+• Hunting is a way of life in Western Montana, and beginning in September, you’ll see hunters out and about.
+Consider wearing orange, especially on backcountry trails.

-+ Stay on the trail.
-With so much room to roam it can be tempting to wander, but going off-trail is a danger to you, and against the Leave No Trace principles.
+• Stay on the trail.
+With so much room to roam, it can be tempting to wander, but going off-trail is a danger to you and against Leave No Trace principles.

-+ When you hike in Montana, you are hiking in bear country.
-Carry bear spray and stay at least 100 yards away from bears and 25 yards away from all other wildlife.
+• When you hike in Montana, you are hiking in bear country.
+Carry bear spray, know how to use it, and stay at least 100 yards away from bears and 25 yards away from all other wildlife.

 Related: Bitterroot Valley, Fall Fun, Hamilton, Hiking, Missoula, Montana, Outdoor Fun, Seeley Lake, Seeley-Swan Corridor, Thompson Falls, Troy, Whitefish